VictorXPDE/smlinux/README.md

 *Developed under Bodhi 5.1 and tested on a Slax virtual machine so should work automatically on Ubuntu and Debian.
 Arch Fedora OpenSuSE confirmed working by users.
 Please test and report other distributions!*

-Paste the command string recccommended below for your distribution directly into a terminal before running smlinux.
+If you are not using debian/ubuntu/arch/msys/macos you must paste the command string recccommended below for your distribution directly into a terminal before running smlinux.
 *If your distribution is missing or needs packages not listed here, please let me know their names so I can update.*

 **Fedora/Red Hat**